generate/generate-git/README.md

 ### Related projects

-* [generate-license](https://www.npmjs.com/package/generate-license): Generate a license file for a GitHub project. | [homepage](https://github.com/generate/generate-license "Generate a license file for a GitHub project.")
+* [generate-license](https://www.npmjs.com/package/generate-license): Generate a license file.
+Choose any of the licenses supported by https://github.com/github/choosealicense.com. | [homepage](https://github.com/generate/generate-license "Generate a license file.
+Choose any of the licenses supported by https://github.com/github/choosealicense.com.")
 * [generate-mocha](https://www.npmjs.com/package/generate-mocha): Generate mocha test files. | [homepage](https://github.com/generate/generate-mocha "Generate mocha test files.")
 * [generate](https://www.npmjs.com/package/generate): Command line tool and developer framework for scaffolding out new GitHub projects.
 Generate offers the… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "Command line tool and developer framework for scaffolding out new GitHub projects.
 Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more powerful flow control and composability than either.")

 ### Community

-Are you using [Generate](https://github.com/generate/generate) in your project?
-Have you published a [generator](https://github.com/generate/generate/blob/master/docs/generators.md) and want to share your project with the world?

-Here are some suggestions!
+Bigger community means more plugins, better support and more progress.
+Help us make Generate better by spreading the word:

+* Show your love by starring the project
-* If you get like Generate and want to tweet about it, please feel free to mention `@generatejs` or use the `#generatejs` hashtag
+* Tweet about Generate.
+Mention using `@generatejs`, or use the `#generatejs` hashtag
-* Show your love by starring [Generate](https://github.com/generate/generate) and `generate-git`
-* Get implementation help on [StackOverflow](http://stackoverflow.com/questions/tagged/generate) (please use the `generatejs` tag in questions)
+* Get implementation help on [StackOverflow](http://stackoverflow.com/questions/tagged/generate) with the `generatejs` tag
-* **Gitter** Discuss Generate with us on [Gitter](https://gitter.im/generate/generate)
+* Discuss Generate with us on [Gitter](https://gitter.im/generate/generate)
-* If you publish an generator, thank you!
-To make your project as discoverable as possible, please add the keyword `generategenerator` to package.json.
+* If you publish a generator, to make your project as discoverable as possible, please add the unique keyword `generategenerator` to your project's package.json.

 ### Contributing